 Call on Congress to End Preventable Maternal and Child Deaths

-According to UNICEF's Levels and Trend in Child Mortality 2017 report, the number of children dying before the age of five is at a new low.
-The rate of child mortality fell 62 per cent from 1990-2016.
-This is one of the greatest global success stories in the last 27 years.
+According to the latest child mortality report, the number of children dying before the age of five is at a new low.
+UNICEF has helped to cut the world’s child mortality rate by 62% since 1990, one of the greatest global success stories in the last 27 years.
 In partnership with UNICEF, the United States Agency for International Development (USAID) played a leading role in reducing child deaths by increasing access to lifesaving vaccines, quality nutrition, and other cost-effective interventions.

 Despite the incredible progress made,

 - every day, 15,000 children are still dying — many from vaccine-preventable diseases, such as measles, maternal and neotnatal tetanus, and pneumonia;